 “It kind of makes you have to focus on the whole process when you don’t have this office environment anymore… Everyone has to run this bee colony remotely, so the honey just gets made more consistently.
 It’s working for us.”

-In late July of this year during the Comic-Con at Home virtual panels, an early preview of Rick And Morty season 5 was screened to audiences, throwing audiences right back into that signature high-concept chaos.
+In late July of last year during the Comic-Con at Home virtual panels, an early preview of Rick And Morty season 5 was screened to audiences, throwing audiences right back into that signature high-concept chaos.
 This was also when, to everyone’s surprise, Harmon confirmed that they were “basically done writing”.

 While the exact Rick And Morty season 5 release date has not yet been revealed – not even so much as a hint beyond the basic reassurance that it’s “coming soon” – Dan Harmon did tease the following: